rafgraph/detect-it/README.md

   - Wide screen with `primaryInput` `touch`: tablet
   - Narrow screen with `primaryInput` `touch`: phone
 - **Interaction**
-  - Is the user hovering, touching, etc. To help with this I created [React Interactive](https://github.com/rafgraph/react-interactive) which provides a callback for interactive state changes (`hover`, `mouseActive`, `touchActive`, `keyActive`) and allows you to style touch interactions in ways that feel native and are not possible with CSS pseudo classes.
+  - Is the user hovering, touching, etc. To help with this I created [React Interactive](https://github.com/rafgraph/react-interactive) which provides a callback for interactive state changes (`hover`, `mouseActive`, `touchActive`, `keyActive`) and allows you to style touch interactions in a way that feels native and is not possible with CSS pseudo classes.

 ### Setting event listeners